lucide-icons/lucide/README.md

 ## What is Lucide?

 Lucide is a community-run fork of [Feather Icons](https://github.com/feathericons/feather), open for anyone to contribute icons.

-Started after growing disaffection of the moderation of the [Feather Icons](https://github.com/feathericons/feather) project, with over 300+ open issues and over 100+ open PRs, this project is no longer maintained.
-The owner of the project stopped merging icons and want to keep the project like it now is.
-Hundreds of developers/designer wasted their time trying to contribute, what a shame.
+It began after growing disaffection of the [Feather Icons](https://github.com/feathericons/feather) project moderation.
+With over 300+ open issues and over 100+ open PRs, the Feather Icons project has been abandoned.
+This unfortunately means that hundreds of developers and designers wasted their time contributing to Feather Icons with no chance of PRs being accepted.

-We're trying to expanding the icon set as much as possible while keeping it nice-looking, we do it as a community of devs and designers, join us!
+Lucide is trying to expand the icon set as much as possible while staying faithful to the original simplistic design language.
+We do this as a community of devs and designers and hope that you'll join us!

 ### Why choose Lucide over Feather Icons